Navjot Singh Sidhu: Conviction for road rage homicide

 Both the convicts then appealed in the Supreme Court of India.
 In 2007, the Supreme Court suspended Sidhu's sentence and granted him bail.
-The suspended sentence enabled him to contest the Lok Sabha bypolls from Amritsar.
+The suspended sentence allowed him to contest the Lok Sabha bypolls from Amritsar.
 In 2018, a bench headed by Justices Chalemeswar and Sanjay Kishan Kaul let the two off with a fine of ₹ 1,000 without any jail term, saying "there was no evidence to prove that the death was caused by the single blow" dealt by Sidhu.
 The court noted that Sidhu did not use a weapon.